Ben Mason (American football)

 Ben Robert Mason (born May 25, 1999) is an American college football coach and former professional football fullback and tight end.
-He is the co-special teams coordinator, running backs coach and tight ends coach for Ithaca College, positions he has held since 2025.
+He is the tight ends coach for the Fordham Rams.
 He played college football for the Michigan Wolverines, and was selected by the Baltimore Ravens in the fifth round of the 2021 NFL draft.

 Early life

 Mason was born in Framingham Massachusetts and later moved to Newtown, Connecticut and attended Newtown High School.
 Mason was named the Connecticut Gatorade Football Player of the Year after rushing for 719 yards and 11 touchdowns with 15 receptions for 188 yards and three touchdowns on offense and recording 63 tackles with two interceptions and two forced fumbles on defense.

 College career

 Mason played in every game of his freshman season at Michigan on special teams and also rushed for two touchdowns as a fullback.
 As a sophomore, he saw significant playing time as a fullback and rushed for 80 yards and seven touchdowns on 33 carries with one reception for 15 yards and seven tackles on special teams.
-He scored three touchdowns in Michigan's 56-10 win over Nebraska to begin conference play.
+He scored three touchdowns in Michigan's 56–10 win over Nebraska to begin conference play.
 Mason was moved to the defensive tackle position during spring practices and began his junior year as a starter.
 He was moved back to fullback and tight end one month into the season and was used primarily as a blocker.
 Mason caught two passes for 17 yards and one touchdown as a senior.
 Mason won the newfound Lowman Award from Barstool Sports' Pardon My Take podcast as the best fullback in college football.